 Cook Bacon: Bring a large Dutch Oven to medium-high heat.
 Add bacon chunks and let cook until fat renders and bacon is just starting to get nice and crispy.
 Remove bacon with slotted spoon and set aside on a paper towel-lined plate.
 Ensure there is at least 2 tablespoons of grease remaining in the pan and discard the rest.

 Sauté Veggies: Ensure the Dutch Oven is still at medium-high heat.
-Add garlic and move around pan until fragrant, approx. 1 minute.
+Add 2 teaspoons garlic and move around pan until fragrant, approx. 1 minute.
 Add onion, carrots and celery.
 Sauté for 2-4 minutes or until onion has softened.
 Add 3 tablespoons butter and let melt.
-Add flour and whisk to combine as the butter and flour create a roux and coat the veggies.
+Add ¼ cup all-purpose flour and whisk to combine as the butter and flour create a roux and coat the veggies.

-Add Liquid: Slowly add the chicken broth 1/4 cup as a time and continuing to whisk.
-Repeat with milk.
+Add Liquid: Slowly add 4 cups chicken broth, 1/4 cup as a time and continuing to whisk.
+Repeat with 1 ¼ cups unsweetened almond milk.
 Add the potatoes, kernels of corn and corn cobs and simmer 15-20 minutes, uncovered.

 Blend: Remove the corn cobs and discard.
 Ladle out approx. 1 heaping cup of the soup (ensuring you get lots of potato and corn).
 Place in a high-speed blender.
 Blend until smooth.
-Return to the pot along with the heavy cream or Nutpods unflavored creamer.
+Return to the pot along with ½ - ¾ cup heavy cream or Nutpods unflavored creamer.
 Stir to combine.
 (Note you can blend up to about 2 cups if you want it even thicker)

-Seasoning + Taste: Add salt, the remaining 2 tablespoons of butter and a tiny bit of lemon zest for acidity.
+Seasoning + Taste: Add 1 ½ teaspoons kosher salt, the remaining 2 tablespoons of butter and a tiny bit of lemon zest for acidity.
 Taste and add additional salt, as desired.

-Serve with the cooked bacon bits, fresh chopped chives or green onions.
+Serve: Enjoy with the cooked bacon bits, fresh chopped chives or green onions!

 Notes